08 Jul Should I Wait For My Boyfriend To Change?

 Focus on your own needs instead.
 Is the relationship slowly moving in the right direction, or has it stagnated?
 It may be time to move on.
 It’s great to love and support someone else, but never forget that your mental health and wellbeing comes first.

-Still confused about whether or not you should wait for change or let go?
+Still confused about whether or not you should wait for Boyfriend To Change? change or let go?
 Consider talking things over with a therapist.
 A therapist is an unbiased third party who can help you process what you need.
 Lia Huynh is a Licensed Marriage and Family Therapist who specializes in relationships in the San Jose and Milpitas areas.
 Find out more about couples counseling here, and individual counseling here.